software-students-spring2024/1-specification-exercise-team-mksv/README.md

 ## User Requirements

-1.As a gamer, I want to search for games by categories so that I can find exactly what I'm looking for quickly.<br><br>
+1. As a gamer, I want to search for games by categories so that I can find exactly what I'm looking for quickly.
-2.As a customer, I want to get a easy way for refund so that if I don't like the game, I can get refund quickly.<br><br>
+2. As a customer, I want to get a easy way for refund so that if I don't like the game, I can get refund quickly.
-3.As a customer, I want to have a forum about the game so that I can know the game before I make the decision.<br><br>
+3. As a customer, I want to have a forum about the game so that I can know the game before I make the decision.
-4.As a person who still lives with their parents, I want to be able to legitimately own copies of old video games so that my ISP does not send a stern letter to my mom and dad.<br><br>
+4. As a person who still lives with their parents, I want to be able to legitimately own copies of old video games so that my ISP does not send a stern letter to my mom and dad.
-5.As a person who gets distracted easily, I want to purchase video games without being bombarded by additional features so that I can spend as little time online as possible.<br><br>
+5. As a person who gets distracted easily, I want to purchase video games without being bombarded by additional features so that I can spend as little time online as possible.

 ## Activity Diagrams